vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     ![In this screenshot of the console window is an example of tags being added and displayed.](media/image70.png "View latest image by tag")

+11. Push the images to your ACR account with the following command:

+    ```bash
+    docker image push [LOGINSERVER]/content-web:v1
+    docker image push [LOGINSERVER]/content-api:v1
+    docker image push [LOGINSERVER]/content-init:v1
+    ```

-11. Repeat Step 7 to push the images to ACR again so that the newly tagged `v1` images are pushed.
-Then refresh one of the repositories to see the two versions of the image now appear.
+12. Refresh one of the repositories to see the two versions of the image now appear.

     ![In this screenshot, content-api is selected under Repositories, and the Tags blade appears on the right.
 In the Tags blade, latest and v1 appear under Tags.](media/image71.png "View two versions of image")

-12. Run the following commands to pull an image from the repository.
+13. Run the following commands to pull an image from the repository.
 Note that the default behavior is to pull images tagged with `latest`.
 You can pull a specific version using the version tag.
 Also, note that since the images already exist on the build agent, nothing is downloaded.

     ```bash
     docker image pull [LOGINSERVER]/content-web